jautschbach/texcollab/README.md

 `texcollab` is a shell script that wraps around `git` and `rsync` and is primarily intended for collaborative work on complex `LaTeX` documents.
-The original developer (Barry) referred to this as his "Advisor-Student/s Mergeless" model.
+The original developer referred to this as his
+ "Advisor-Student/s Mergeless" model.

-`texcollab` is intended to be used in a `bash` shell on a UNIX-type system (Linux, the Linux subsystem in Windows, or the command line interface on a Mac).
+`texcollab` is intended to be used in a `bash` terminal session on a UNIX-type system (Linux, the Linux subsystem in Windows, or the command line interface on a Mac).
 Prerequisites are `git`, `openssh`, `rsync`, and to work on the resulting documents you'll obviously also need a working  `LaTeX` installation (we use `texlive`).
 For the comparison of `tex` files modified by different users, the `meld` tool is highly recommended (http://meldmerge.org/) and assumed to be available on the machine where you run `texcollab`.
 There is also 'Beyond Compare' (https://www.scootersoftware.com/).
 Finally, the people collaborating on a project need to have